fluencelabs/examples/aqua-examples/decentralized-blockchain-gateway/README.md

 }
 ```

-Basically, our oracle service returns the block height with the most frequencies, which we can then compare to our quorum threshold.
+Basically, our decentralized blockchain API service returns the block height with the most frequencies, which we can then compare to our quorum threshold.
 Let's deploy our service:

 ```bash
 aqua remote deploy_service \